fvilarinho/phonebook/README.md

 The following environment variable must be set in your operating system.
 - `DOCKER_REGISTRY_PASSWORD`: Define the Docker Registry Repository Password.

-### To start/stop locally
+### To start / stop locally
 Just execute the shell script `start.sh` (after the setup) to start the stack locally, and execute `stop.sh` to stop the stack locally.

 ### To deploy
+First, you need to define the credentials of Akamai Connected Cloud.
+Please check the Settings / Resources sections below.
-Just execute the shell script `deploy.sh` to start the provisioning, and execute `undeploy.sh` for de-provisioning.
+After the credentials are defined, just execute the shell script `deploy.sh` to start the provisioning, and execute `undeploy.sh` for de-provisioning.

 ### To access
 To access the stack UI, just open your browser and type the URL: `[http|https]://<hostname>/ui` and the login prompt